 ---|---|---|

-General information | Multidisciplinary database for abstracts and citations | |
+General information | Multidisciplinary abstract and citation database | |

 Service provider | Elsevier | |

-Access | Accessible via Finna search portal in the university’s network or by remote access if the university has license to the database | |
+Access | Accessible via Finna in the university’s network or by remote access if the university has license to the database.
+University of Vaasa has a license to Scopus. | |

 |